 We grab some lunch – Lyudao’s famed deer meat with some noodles – before exploring the island.
 We’d seen more of the island already, but had yet to explore the west side.
 Also, so far we ‘d always been travelling in the clockwise direction, so this time we decided to drive the other way.
 Ooh, how exciting~

-First stop was Da Bai Sha ???, or Great White Sand if you translate it directly.
+First stop was Da Bai Sha, or Great White Sand if you translate it directly.
 It might look like a normal sand beach, but what makes this beach special is that most of the beaches on Lyudao are rocky ones.

-We pass by the Hot Springs again and stop there, heading up to a lookout point we had spotted earlier which overlooked the hot springs.
+We passed by the Hot Springs again and stop there, heading up to a lookout point we had spotted earlier which overlooked the hot springs.
 Great view from up there – it’s a climb up a flight of wooden stairs, and bam you’re suddenly on this grassy and super windy knoll.
 It was apparently some sort of battle look out point before, as there was a shelter there.
-It’s called Fan Chuan Bi ???, and is a headland that offers a fantastic ocean view.
+It’s called Fan Chuan Bi, and is a headland that offers a fantastic ocean view.
 We lolled around the area just chilling out for awhile.

 After that we head back to the Sleeping Beauty/Pekinese Rock lookout point, where we break out the noodles for a good lunch while soaking in the view.
-I brought along my book for a sketch (scroll right down to the bottom to see!)
+I brought along my book for a sketch

 It was a little less sunny today, so the waters were a little less blue, but no less beautiful!

-Finally, we end up back at the Historical Prison which was now open.
+Finally, we ended up back at the Historical Prison which was now open.
 It’s now a Human Rights Memorial, and is one of the singularly most depressing places ever.
 I wonder if it’s just how it’s built, or that the walls just soak up all the despair of prisoner’s now gone, because just walking into that building was a serious dampener.
 It’s rows and rows of now empty cells and lists of political prisoners who must have spent a long time there – I was pretty happy to leave!

-We drove back to the hostel, on the way discovering an elusive shop we had ‘lost’, but even after we finally went in, we didn’t buy anything from there!
+We drove back to the hostel, on the way discovering an elusive shop we had ‘lost’, but even after we finally went in, we didn’t buy anything from there.
 We couldn’t figure out where to return the car to, so awesome Xiao Lan Jie offers to do it for us.
 It’s a quick dinner in the village and an early night after a very, very long day.
 We would finally leave Lyudao the next day, sadness!